Input Files

 KPOINTS

 The KPOINTS file encodes the density of the k-point grid.
 A greater number of k-points typically indicates a more precise calculation.
 The number of required k-points to reach convergence is typically smaller as a given lattice dimension increases (i.e. large unit cells require fewer total k-points, on average).
+If you are using ASE, the KPOINTS file will be automatically written out based on the value of the kpts keyword argument.

 There are many schemes in the 🧞Pymatgen code for automatically setting appropriate k-point values.
 We will often use the pymatgen.io.vasp.inputs.Kpoints class and the Kpoints.automatic_density_by_vol() function.
 An example is shown below: